 What is the Lung Cancer Screening Program at Karmanos Cancer Center?

-The Lung Cancer Screening Program at the Karmanos Cancer Center (KCC) consists of annual CT scans over a 3-year period.
+The Lung Cancer Screening Program at the Karmanos Cancer Center (KCC) consists of annual CT scans.
 These scans will be conducted at KCC’s Weisberg facility in Farmington Hills, MI.
 Screening for lung cancer is a process, and cannot be completed with a single test.

 What is a CT scan?